 What factors make a website more visible

-The obvious factor that makes a website more visible is it’s rankings.
-If it ranks higher then it’s more visible in the search results.
-I therefore normally make some brackets in which I talk about visibility and I weight them accordingly.
-These could include:
+The obvious factor that makes a website more visible is its rankings.
+If it ranks higher, it’s more visible in the search results.
+I, therefore, usually make some brackets in which I talk about visibility, and I weigh them accordingly.

 - Position 31 +